Axelph237/Vega-Sector/Celestial Bodies/Ourobos.md

 **Vega-b3**, also known as **Ourobos**, is one of the few habitable bodies within the Vega system.
 The gravitation pull of Vega-b allows for a moon such as **Ourobos** to exist.
 Additionally, due to the extreme light conditions, it has grown to house an extremely lush environment.

 ## Description
-`Written by ChatGPT (change)`
+Ourobos is a place that instantly quenches all other ideas of beauty upon arrival.
+The moon flaunts a diverse landscape, filled with both extremely elevated mountain ranges, and extensive flat deserts.
+Not only this, but the body is adorned with a broad spectrum of different colors.
+A full and bright spectrum of light being presented to the flora on Ourobos makes its inhabitants equally vibrant.

-The moon is characterized by a diverse landscape, filled with various habitats and landscapes keeping its Ourobos experiences a gravitational oddity where gravity is higher at night than during the day, creating a dynamic and physically demanding daily rhythm for both the terrain and the lifeforms.
+The moon experiences a higher gravity at night than during the day, creating a dynamic and physically demanding daily rhythm for both the terrain and the lifeforms.

 ### Phenomena
 `Written by ChatGPT (change)`